-Regarded as one of the most incredible nature experiences in South America, enjoy travelling from the highlands of the Andean mountains to see cloud forest down to the lowland Amazon Rainforest for a stay at the renowned Manu Wildlife Center.
+The Bio Trip is regarded as one of the most incredible nature experiences in South America.
+Enjoy travelling from the highlands of the Andean mountains to see cloud forest down to the lowland Amazon Rainforest for a stay at the renowned Manu Wildlife Center.

 We will first head from Cusco to the cloud forests of the highland Manu National Park area to enjoy the Cock of the Rock Lodge.
 The lodge is near a lek of Peru’s national bird, the cock of the rocks.
 These birds do dance displays to attract their partners, which we will visit to see.
 Enjoy spending time in one of the world’s richest areas for bird life as we see many different species, including a variety of hummingbirds.
 The cloud forest is also a great place to find colorful butterflies, capuchin monkeys, woolly monkeys, spectacled bears, and a variety of fascinating plants.